 At the end of each term, final grades are processed by the Admissions & Records Office approximately 2-3 weeks after the semester officially ends.
 At that time, eligibility for degrees/certificates requested for the current term will be updated.
 If you have met all of the stated requirements, your degree and/or certificate will be posted to your Cuyamaca College transcript.

 Note: All official transcripts from outisde institutions are due before degrees/certificates can be finalized, including concurrent work-in-progress transcripts.

 How Can I Verify My Degree/Certificate--Ordering an Official Transcript:

 To verify your earned degree/certificate to an outside institution or agency, you may order a final transcript and select the "Hold for Degree/After Degree is Posted" Option-this will ensure your degree/certificate is posted to your transcript before it is mailed.
-We suggest ordering final transcripts prior to the final exam period to allow time for processing.
+We suggest ordering final transcripts once the final exam period begins to allow time for processing.

 For degrees and certificates that were earned in a prior semester, an official transcript may be ordered at any time.